-- 4. The Hearing Officer will set the number of witnesses permitted to testify, and shall rule on admissibility of information.
-While not an official voting member of the Student Conduct Committee, the Hearing Officer is expected to be present at all sessions of the hearing. - 5.
-The Hearing Officer presents testimony/evidence concerning the Incident Report. - 6.
-The Hearing Officer remains during deliberation, to answer questions for clarity and will vote only in the event that a 1⁄4 quorum is not met. - 7.
+- 5. The Hearing Officer presents testimony/evidence concerning the Incident Report. - 6.
+The Hearing Officer remains during deliberation, to answer questions for clarity and will vote only in the event that a 3/4 quorum is not met. - 7.
 The accused student is required to be in attendance for all sessions of the committee (with the exception of deliberation), during which time the accused student will have the opportunity to provide information. - 8.
 Witnesses will be asked to leave and wait at another location until they are called by the Hearing Officer to give testimony.
 The accused student and the Hearing Officer shall have the right to call witnesses to support their positions. - 9.
 Witnesses must be named in previously submitted written statements, and approved by the Hearing Officer before their testimony will be heard.
 Anonymous testimony is not admissible. - 10.
 No party, neither the accused, nor the Student Conduct Committee members, nor any witness or participant in the hearing, may be represented by legal counsel at the hearing.
 No person other than the Hearing Officer, accused student, Committee members, and witnesses will be permitted to attend the hearing. - 11.
 The members of the Committee shall maintain confidentiality, except as prescribed by law, or permitted by FERPA. - 12.
 The hearing shall be tape-recorded, with the exception of the Committee deliberation; the recordings will be kept on file with the incident report and disposition records, in the Dean of Students office. - 13.
 The Student Conduct Committee shall deliberate on the information presented, and a simple majority vote shall determine the Committee's final decision.
 The Student Conduct Committee shall report its decision(s), in writing within three class days, after the close of the hearing, to the Dean of Students, who will either uphold the Committee's decision, or overrule it.
-The Dean of Students or her designee will notify the student and the Hearing Officer of the final ruling.
-All case records, including the incident report, hearing recordings, and final disposition, will be maintained in the Dean of Students office. - 14.
-The Dean of Students' ruling is final unless there are reasons for an appeal as set forth in #2 under Appeal Procedure below. - 15.
-No rulings, other than College Dismissal, shall appear on the student's transcripts as part of his/her permanent academic record.
+The Dean of Students or their designee will notify the student and the Hearing Officer of the final ruling.
+All case records, including the incident report, hearing recordings, and final disposition, will be maintained in the Dean of Students office.